Learning from Neighbors about a Changing State: The importance of understanding correlations

 \section{The importance of understanding correlations}

-In the proof of our positive result on achieving the perfect aggregation benchmark (Theorem \ref{thm:DiverseSignals}), a key aspect of the argument involved agents filtering out confounding information from their neighbors' estimates by optimally responding to the correlation structure of these estimates.
+In the positive result on achieving the $C/n$-aggregation benchmark (Theorem \ref{thm:DiverseSignals}), a key aspect of the argument involved agents filtering out confounding information from their neighbors' estimates\textemdash i.e., responding in a sophisticated way to the correlation structure of those estimates.
 In this section, we demonstrate that this sort of behavior is essential for nearly perfect aggregation, and that more naively imitative heuristics yield outcomes far from the benchmark.
-Empirical studies have found evidence (depending on the setting and the subjects) consistent with both Bayesian behavior and correlation-neglect in the presence of correlated observations (e.g., \citet*{eyster2015experiment,dasaratha2017network,enke2013correlation}).
+Empirical studies have found evidence (depending on the setting and the subjects) consistent with both equilibrium behavior and naive inference in the presence of correlated observations (e.g., \citealp*{eyster2015experiment,dasaratha2019experiment,enke2013correlation}).

-We begin with a canonical model of agents who do not account for correlations among their neighbors' estimates conditional on the state, and show by example that naive agents achieve much worse learning than Bayesian agents, and thus fail to reach the perfect aggregation benchmark.
+We begin with a canonical model of agents who do not account for correlations among their neighbors' estimates conditional on the state, and show by example that naive agents achieve much worse learning than Bayesian agents, and thus have non-vanishing aggregation errors.
 We then formalize the idea that accounting for correlations in neighbors' actions is crucial to reaching the benchmark.
-This is done by demonstrating a general lack of asymptotic learning by naive agents, and the techniques extend easily to alternative behavioral specifications.
+This is done by demonstrating a general lack of good aggregation by agents who use imitative strategies, rather than filtering in a sophisticated way.
 Finally, we show that even in fixed, finite networks, any positive weights chosen by optimizing agents will be Pareto-dominated.